Dal Makhani Recipe (Restaurant Style)

 adding kasuri methi

-13. Stir in ¼ cup cream and continue to cook for another 10 mins.
+14. Stir in ¼ to ⅓ cup heavy cream (60 to 80 ml, cooking cream/whipping cream) and continue to cook for another 10 mins.
 If you are making ahead for later use, you may add cream, butter and kasuri methi when you reheat it.
 So just make the dal makhani without all of the 3, cool and refrigerate or freeze.
-When you reheat add all of them.
+Add them when you reheat.

 adding cream